Radio-Source/GSR/README.md

-**Installation and usage: spectro\_radiometer**
+**Installation and usage: gsr  Gnuradio Spectro Radiometer**

-Marcus Leech

-*Canadian Centre for Experimental Radio Astronomy*
+Pierre Terrier

 Introduction

-This document describes the installation, system requirements, and usage of the *Gnu Radio* application known as **spectro\_radiometer**<sup>[<sup>1</sup>](#sdfootnote1sym)</sup>.
+This document describes the installation, system requirements, and usage of the *Gnu Radio* application known as **gsr** Gnuradio Spectro Radiometer.

 System Requirements

-This document assumes that you have already installed *Ubuntu 18.04 LTS* onto your system.
-The instructions given here would need to be modified for other *Linux* distributions, and *Ubuntu* is one of the more popular distributions.
+*Ubuntu 24.04 LTS* or *Windows 10/11*

-The system hardware should be a fairly-modern, multi-core system, preferably X86-based, but some of the higher-end ARM SBCs, like the *Odroid N2*and *XU4* will also work, albeit at lower sample rates.
+The system hardware should be a fairly-modern, multi-core system, preferably X86-based, but some of the higher-end ARM SBCs, like the *Raspberry PI 4/5* will also work, albeit at lower sample rates.

 There should be at least 2G of system memory, with a basic clock speed of at least 1.4GHz for X86 systems, and 1.8GHz for ARM systems.

-Caveats

-This document**DOES NOT** cover basic system installation procedures and requirements.
-If you aren't familiar with Ubuntu 18.04 installation procedures, and basic system management tasks, you should **BECOME FAMILIAR WITH THOSE FIRST**.
+Canveats

 SDR requirements